 - Taking pain medicines as prescribed.

 - Immobilizing and protecting your shoulder by wearing a sling as directed.
 Your doctor will advise you whether you need a sling after surgery.
-Some doctors do not recommend this, because the shoulder joint may become stiff.
+Some doctors don't recommend this, because the shoulder joint may become stiff.

 With a doctor's approval, you may be able to return to light work within a few days after surgery even if you are using a sling.

 Physical therapy after surgery is crucial for a successful recovery.
-A typical rehabilitation schedule includes the following:
+A typical rehabilitation schedule includes:

-- Range-of-motion exercises may start the day after subacromial smoothing surgery.
+- Range-of-motion exercises.
+These may start the day after subacromial smoothing surgery.

-- Strength training may begin a few weeks after surgery.
+- Strength training.
+It may start a few weeks after surgery.

-When normal shoulder strength and range of motion return, usually after about 6 to 8 weeks, you can gradually increase your activity level.
+Normal shoulder strength and range of motion often return after several weeks.
+Then you can gradually increase your activity level.

 Why It Is Done

 - Have severe pain and impaired shoulder function that has not responded to a few months of conservative treatment.